Back to drug safety directory

 Ranolazine and ketamine are compatible.
 The direct interaction with ketamine is minimal, but ranolazine is a major CYP3A4 substrate — strong CYP3A4 inhibitors (clarithromycin, ritonavir/Paxlovid, ketoconazole, itraconazole) are contraindicated with ranolazine independent of KAP.
 Patients on ranolazine who are prescribed any of those interactors need careful drug review.

-If you take Ranexa regularly and are considering at-home ketamine therapy, the combination is safe with monitoring or dose adjustment.
+If you take Ranexa regularly and are considering at-home ketamine therapy, the combination is safe with monitoring or modest dose adjustment.
 This page covers the brief pharmacologic context and what we do at intake.

 How Ranexa interacts with ketamine